jossmoff/gatling-stepfunction-extension/README.md

 ```

 This example creates a new Gatling scenario that starts an execution, waits 5 seconds and then checks the step function has succeeded.
+For a more applied example, see the `example` project which tests AWS's Hello World step function using localstack.
 ## License

 This extension is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.